-Although support for deposit laws is widespread, there are some groups, especially members of the beverage production and retail industries, that consistently try to prevent bottle bills from being passed or expanded, as well as attempt to repeal existing deposit laws.
-A sampling of these groups is available here.
+Although support for deposit laws is widespread, some groups, like members of the beverage production and retail industries, consistently try to prevent bottle bills from being passed or expanded, as well as attempt to repeal existing deposit laws.

 These arguments are not true!
 The following is a list of common arguments made by bottle bill opponents, followed by facts that support the case for bottle bills.

 Deposit systems target only a small part of the waste stream.

 While beverage containers constitute less than 6% of the waste stream by weight , the upstream environmental effects of container wasting are disproportionately high compared to other recyclables..
 For example, beverage containers account for 20% of the greenhouse gas emissions resulting from landfilling a ton of MSW and replacing the wasted products with new products made from virgin materials.

 Deposit systems address only a small portion of litter.